Mateus99/SnakeGame/README.md

 # SnakeGame
-A Snake game made with Python with the lib PyGame
+The Snake game made with Python with the lib <a href="https://www.pygame.org/news">PyGame</a>